Farms for City Children Outdoor Residential Centre Devon

 We encourage schools to ensure that all adults accompanying the children are First Aid trained as our staff are not present overnight.

-We encourage children of all abilities to visit the farm and regularly host groups with all sorts of physical and mental abilities.
+We encourage children of all abilities to visit the farm and regularly host groups with a variety of special educational needs or disabilities.
 However, our heritage buildings and countryside setting can pose a challenge for some and it’s important that you discuss all such issues with us ahead of your visit.

 We are open every week in term time throughout the year for school bookings.
-Outside of term time, we host holiday lettings, summer camps and a variety of other events.
+Outside of term time, we host holiday lettings.